Contact Us

 From data management and analytics platforms to defining and overseeing a governance model to staff training, systems monitoring and algorithmic performance – AI is a living, breathing solution that requires regular maintenance.

-These are the three major barriers to artificial intelligence in accounting:
+These are the three major barriers to artificial intelligence in the accounting world:

 1. Staff resistance: Even the most future-forward organisation will have detractors of modern technologies.
 The benefits of AI in accounting tools can be made abundantly clear, but the implementation of such technologies in financial management and getting buy-in from all staff can be both challenging and frustrating for business leaders